birc-gsa-2022/project-4-python-illiterate-apes/README.md

 ![](figs/search.png)

-The experiments for the search seems to linear as well, even though there is some nosie at first.
+The experiments for the search seems to linear as well, even though there is some noise at first.